KenMcConnell/KillDashNine/KillDashNine_D1_31MAR2018.md

 Nate opened the door and through out his arms to hug Danica.
 She obliged him and let herself in.
 Joshua held out his arm for a hug and Nate just winked at him and left him hanging.
 Joshua shrugged and shut the door behind him.
 Inside, Depeche Mode was pumping too loud to hear anyone talking unless you were inches from their faces.
 Dancia came into the kitchen area and put her salad in the fridge.
 Pete came into the narrow area and frowned at her.
 This caused Dancia to wrap her arms around his neck and hug him.
 “How’s Melina doing?”
 Pete asked.
 Dancia let go of him and frowned out of the side of her mouth.
 “Not so good.”

 Pete tried to cheer her up by pretending he was playing the song with an air guitar.
 Dancia patted him on the shoulder and moved to the round table.
 Laptops were already plugged in to a power strip strewn out in the center of the table.
 She looked around for Steve and didn’t see him.
-“Where’s Sumat?” she asked with a clearly snobby tone.
+“Where’s SUMAT?” she asked with a clearly snobby tone.

 Nate came back through the main room, gliding to the music.
 “He’s in the can, man.”